impkit/rag-markdown-scraper/README.md

   - `excerpt`: Short summary/description
   - `scraped_at`: ISO 8601 timestamp
   - `length`: Content character count
-- **Multi-language Support:** Interface available in English, Spanish, Chinese, German, French, and Russian.
 - **Privacy First:** 100% client-side processing.
 Your data never leaves your machine.
 - **Atomic & Fast:** No bloat, no complex UI.
 Just the data you need for your LLM context.

 ## 🚀 How to Install (Early Access)

-Since we are in the "Early Imp" stage, you can install the extension manually in developer mode:
+Install the extension manually in developer mode:

 1. **Download** this repository as a ZIP and extract it.
 2. Open Chrome and navigate to `chrome://extensions/`.